trivago/gollum/docs/formatters/splitpick.rst

 SplitPick
 =========

-SplitPick seperates value of messages according to a specified delimiter and returns the given indexed message.
+SplitPick separates value of messages according to a specified delimiter and returns the given indexed message.
 The index are zero based.